PierreDesbruns/2024_MAS513_04/README.md

-# A Prototype for Enhancing Palpation and Percussion Training for Physical Examination via Augmented Reality
+# A Prototype for Enhancing Palpation and Percussion Training for Physical Examination via Augmented Reality and Haptics: Visual Rendering

 This repository contains the assets of Unity scene used to code the Meta Quest II headset.